Learning from Delayed Feedback in Games via Extra Prediction: Issue by Time Delay

 {\it Proof Sketch}.
 In the proof, we consider an extended class of OFTRL, where the weight of the optimistic prediction of the future is generalized.
 By direct calculations, we obtain the recurrence formula of the dynamics of both players' strategies.
 We prove a lemma that this recurrence formula is approximately solved by circular functions, whose radius varies with time depending on the time delay $m$ and optimistic weight $n$.
 Here, we emphasize that the rate of the radius change is $e^{\alpha t}$ with $\alpha=m-n+1/2$.
 Thus, if the players use OFTRL ($n=1$), the radius always grows ($\alpha>0$) for any time delay $m\ge 1$.
-In conclusion, OFTRL performs the same as vanilla FTRL and suffers from the regret of $\Omega(\sqrt{T})$ at least.
+In conclusion, OFTRL performs the same as vanilla FTRL and suffers from the social regret of $\Omega(\sqrt{T})$ at least.

-Second, the Nash equilibrium is defined as $\bs{x}^{*}=(\bs{x}_{1}^{*},\cdots,\bs{x}_{N}^{*})\in\mc{X}^{*}$ which satisfies
+Second, the Nash equilibrium is defined as $\bs{x}^{*}=(\bs{x}_{1}^{*},\cdots,\bs{x}_{N}^{*})$ which satisfies

 for all $i=1,\cdots,N$.
+We also denote the set of Nash equilibria as $\mc{X}^{*}$.
 In poly-matrix zero-sum games, where the payoff $U_{i}$ is divided into the zero-sum matrix games, it has been known that OFTRL achieves convergence to the Nash equilibrium.
 This convergence is measured by the distance from the Nash equilibria, which is formulated as

 Under the existence of any small time delay ($m\ge 1$), the distance ($\textsc{Dis}(T)$) does not converge but rather diverges as follows (see Appendix~\ref{app_thm_divergence} for the full proof).

 \begin{theorem}[Divergence by time delay] Suppose that the strategy space is unconstrained ($\bs{x}_{i}\in\mathbb{R}^{|\mc{A}_{i}|}$) in Exm.~\ref{exm_matching} with the Euclidean regularizer ($h(\bs{x}_{i})=\|\bs{x}_{i}\|_{2}^{2}/2$).
 Then, when both the players use OFTRL ($n=1$) with any time delay ($m\ge 1$), their strategies diverge from the equilibrium ($\lim_{T\to\infty}\textsc{Dis}(T)\to\infty$). \end{theorem}